18F/unit-testing-node/_pages/components/middleware.md

 }
 ```

+Notice the final line in particular, where we _return the `Promise` created by
+`githubClient.fileNewIssue`_.
+In fact, the `Promise` isn't created when
+`fileGitHubIssue` is called; it is created when _the closure returned by
+`fileGitHubIssue` is called, which then calls `githubClient.fileNewIssue`_.

+This would be a good time to review [`Promise` gotcha #1: not returning the
+`Promise`]{{ site.baseurl }}/components/slack-client/#promises-gotcha-1)
+from the `SlackClient` chapter.
+If we return a `Promise` directly from
+`fileGitHubIssue`, it will get created too early.
+If we don't explicitly
+_return_ the `Promise`, it will execute, but it won't become integrated
+into the `Promise` chain built by `execute`.

-Notice that there is another `Middleware` method that we have yet to define,
+Also notice that there is another `Middleware` method that we have yet to
-`parseMetadata`.
+define, `parseMetadata`.

 ## Extracting `githubClient.fileNewIssue` information with `parseMetadata`